Olivia Grosvenor, Duchess of Westminster

 Olivia Grosvenor, Duchess of Westminster (née Henson; born 1 September 1992), is a British aristocrat.
-Upon her marriage to the 7th Duke of Westminster in June 2024, she became the tenth Duchess of Westminster.
+Upon her marriage to Hugh Grosvenor, 7th Duke of Westminster, in June 2024, she became Duchess of Westminster.

 Early life and family

-Olivia Grace Henson was born on 1 September 1992 in London to Rupert Cornelius Brooke Henson, a banker, and Caroline Belinda Frisby, a descendant of Sir Richard Hoare, founder of the bank C. Hoare & Co.
-Her maternal great-great-grandmother was Lady Geraldine Mariana Hoare (née Hervey, 1869-1955), the daughter of Lord Augustus Hervey and a great-granddaughter of the 5th Duke of Rutland.
+Olivia Grace Henson was born on 1 September 1992 in London to Rupert Cornelius Brooke Henson, a banker, and Caroline Belinda Frisby, a descendant of London banker Henry Hoare III and Sir Richard Hoare, founder of the bank C. Hoare & Co.

+Her maternal great-great-grandmother was Lady Geraldine Mariana Hoare (née Hervey; 1869–1955), the daughter of Lord Augustus Hervey, the sister of the 4th Marquess of Bristol and a great-granddaughter of the 5th Duke of Rutland.

 Henson's great-granduncle Henry Peregrine Hoare's (1901–1981) first wife, Anne, Lady Ebury, was the mother of Francis Grosvenor, 8th Earl of Wilton, the heir presumptive to Henson's husband's subsidiary title, Marquess of Westminster.

 Education and career

 Henson attended Dragon School, a private school in Oxford, before attending Marlborough College, a boarding school in Wiltshire, alongside Princess Eugenie.
 She graduated from Trinity College, Dublin (TCD), with a degree in Hispanic Studies and Italian.

 Henson works in the sustainable food and drinks industry.
 Since 2019, she has been working at Belazu, a London-based ethical food production company, and has previously worked for firms such as the pressed juices company Daily Dose.